tbishaw-stat6250/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 3, Problem 1]
+- *Question* (sbagdi-stat6250): Which of the following is true for SAS statements?
+a) All SAS statements start and end with semi-colon.
+b) SAS statements cannot be combined in one line.
+c) SAS statements cannot continue over several lines.
+d) Usually begins with a SAS keyword and always end with a semi-colon.
+- *Answer* (sbagdi-stat6250): The correct answer is- Choice d.

 [Course Textbook Chapter 3, Problem 2]
+- *Question* (sbagdi-stat6250): What is the non-compulsory, but an essential good practice before resubmitting a revised SAS program?

 [Course Textbook Chapter 3, Problem 3]
+- *Question* (sbagdi-stat6250): After creating the abbreviations, what steps are to be performed to finally display the full length of the abbreviated text?
+- *Answer* (sbagdi-stat6250): Steps to display the full length abbreviated text-
+a) Type the abbreviation.
+b) if that abbreviation is recognized, a tooltip displays the expanded text; Press Tab Key or Enter to accept the abbreviation.

 [Course Textbook Chapter 3, Problem 4]
+- *Question* (sbagdi-stat6250): What are the different types of syntax errors?

 [Course Textbook Chapter 3, Problem 5]
+- *Question* (sbagdi-stat6250): How to locate a statement that lacks a semi-colon in an error message?

 [Course Textbook Chapter 3, Problem 6]
+- *Question* (sbagdi-stat6250): Why doesn’t simply adding a quotation mark (in missing quotation mark errors) and resubmitting a program resolves the problem?

 [Course Textbook Chapter 3, Problem 7]
+- *Question* (sbagdi-stat6250): What are the essential steps to resolve the issue of invalid option?

 [Course Textbook Chapter 3, Problem 10]
+- *Question* (sbagdi-stat6250): Which syntax error, other than the ‘missing run statement’, results in error message- ‘DATA Step running’ at the top of active window?

 [Course Textbook Chapter 4, Problem 1]
+- *Question* (sbagdi-stat6250): Which option is used to remove the default observation column (column that displays observation numbers)?
+Where do the programmer specifies that option in his program?

 [Course Textbook Chapter 4, Problem 3]
+- *Question* (sbagdi-stat6250): Why are logical operators used in any SAS programs?
+Also, Which operator can be used as an alternative to ‘OR’ operator?
+- *Answer* (sbagdi-stat6250): The logical operators link sequence of expressions into compound expressions.
+Two types are: ‘AND’ (&) and ‘OR’ (|).
+Operator ‘IN’ can be used in place of ‘OR’ operator.

 [Course Textbook Chapter 4, Problem 4]
+- *Question* (sbagdi-stat6250): What happens if a programmer doesn’t use OUT= option in a PROC SORT step?

 [Course Textbook Chapter 4, Problem 7]
+- *Question* (sbagdi-stat6250): What does the DESCENDING option does?
+And to which statement should it be added?
+a) The DESCENDING option sorts observations in descending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
+And it should be added to the BY statement.
+b) The DESCENDING option sorts observations in ascending order of second variable (the one programmer specifies in VAR statement) within descending order of the first variable.
+And it should be added to the BY statement.
+c) The DESCENDING option sorts observations in ascending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
+And it should be added to the PROC PRINT statement.
+d) The DESCENDING option sorts observations in ascending order of first variable (the one programmer specifies in VAR statement) within descending order of the second variable.
+And it should be added to the PROC SORT statement.

 [Course Textbook Chapter 4, Problem 9]
+- *Question* (sbagdi-stat6250): Which operator is used to select observations that include a specified string?
+a) CONTAINS ‘xyz’
+b) CONTAINS xyAZS
+c) ? ‘xzgdbvd’
+d) a and c, both are correct
+e) only a is correct

 [Course Textbook Chapter 4, Problem 10]
+- *Question* (sbagdi-stat6250): How many ‘WHERE’ statements can there be in any PROC PRINT step?

 [recipe_to_check_for_duplicates Week 3 Recipe]
+- *Question* (sbagdi-stat6250): What happens if the OUT= option is set to anything other than the null value?
+Specify the statement used to sort the duplicate records.

 [recipe_for_sorting_data Week 3 Recipe]
+- *Question* (sbagdi-stat6250): In which order is a data stored by default in a data set?
+Does a programmer need to specify the order type in a default order state?
+- *Answer* (sbagdi-stat6250): By default, the data in a data set is stored in ascending order.
+And, there’s no need to write ‘ascending’ before the variable name.

 [recipe_for_printing_values Week 3 Recipe]
+- *Question* (sbagdi-stat6250): What does a (OBS= ) statement does in PROC PRINT?